shellyw8542/sep11-freedom-project/tool/learning-log.md

 * This environment component helps us find the setting for the game (just the visuals of the floor/map)
 * After that we wanted to pick what type of environment we could pick out and we chose for now to do the default of it
 * Me and my partner decided to build a model of a building to be used for later developments
-* I struggled a lot with the placements of the windows
+* I struggled a lot with the placement of the windows
-* I tried to shrunken the box by putting width and height by 1
+* I tried to shrink the box by putting width and height by 1
 * Example:
 ```html
 <a-box position="-7 0 12" color="#8b0000" width="4" height="20" depth="4"></a-box> // <-- this is the initial (building)